 From the Review tab on the Ribbon click the Protect Sheet icon.
+You can also right-click on a sheet tab to access the Protect Sheet options.

 The Protect Sheet options allow you to enter a password.
 If you provide a password here, then the sheet can't be unprotected without using that same password.
 You can leave it blank if you want to allow protection to be turned off without a password.
 The other options provide control over what can and can't be modified when the sheet is protected.